 Gelato shops aren’t always synonymous with truly artisanal.
 Unfortunately, the term “artisanal” while a necessary food writing term evil, has become an abused buzzword.
 Artisanal just means “hand-made.”
 You can make gelato “hand-made” with powders and gel gunk too.
 When I say truly artisanal, I mean the use of high quality whole raw ingredients, rather than powders, nixing artificial flavors and too much sugar but rather depending on the showcased ingredient base such as high quality pistachio.

 The silver lining and 3rd place prize did go to a rather luscious passion fruit & dark chocolate by a female Colombian gelato artisan Daniela Lince Ledesa of Amor-Acuya in Medellin, Columbia.
-And this point is not to be polemic for the sake of feminism in the culinary world, but rather highlighting Italy is utterly traditional, even in the face of dazzling gelati enhanced by Lebanese rose or Chinese Liu Pu jasmine tea.
+And this point is not to be polemic for the sake of progressive ideals in the culinary world, but rather highlighting Italy is utterly traditional, even in the face of dazzling gelati enhanced by Lebanese rose or Chinese Liu Pu jasmine tea.

 The crowned world’s best gelato can be found in Spoleto, Umbria at Gelateria Crispini, where the master blended 3 types of pistachio including a unique slow toasting process at low heat for 24 hours.
 I’ll be visiting Crispini this weekend so stay tuned for the full report!